Eastern and Western Wind Integration Data Sets

 - Perform spatial and temporal comparisons of sites, including:

 - Load correlation

-- Estimate power production from hypothetical wind plants including
+- Estimate power production from hypothetical wind power plants, including:

 - Needs for storage based on wind variability

 - Simple economic calculations comparing in-state versus out-of-state costs of delivered energy.

 - Long-term average wind speed or wind power output

 - Absolute accuracy of wind speed or power output for a particular site